Addison Rae Easterling Flaunts Curvy Figure In Bright Pink Outfit

 The second shot was zoomed in closer than the previous one, which allowed admirers to catch a glimpse of her flat midsection and sculpted abs.
 Addison posed her legs identically to the picture prior, however her arms were raised with her hands rested gently at the top of her head.
 She closed her eyes for the shot and parted her lips slightly as her hair fell down the entirety of her back.

-In her final picture, Addison turned her head towards her photographer, as her pose remained similar to the rest of the pictures included in the post.
+In her final picture, Addison turned her head toward her photographer, as her pose remained similar to the rest of the pictures included in the post.
 Once again, the position of her arms differed from previous poses.
 In this snap, Addison raised her bent arms above her head, as both her hands touched the wall behind the right side of her body.

-The location of the snaps featured her in-between two large walls with a bright blue sky in the background.
+The location of the snaps featured her in between two large walls with a bright blue sky in the background.
 She appeared to be in a desert of some sort, as there was a sandy floor behind her.

-The influencer’s fans wasted no time raving over the shots, and quickly racked up over 5,000 comments in less than an hour.
+The influencer’s fans wasted no time raving over the shots, which quickly racked up over 5,000 comments in less than an hour.
 Her followers showered her with love and admiration for her figure.

 “Beautiful Addison!!” one person stated.

-“you look so beautiful in pink,” another person gushed.
+“You look so beautiful in pink,” another person gushed.

 Some followers seemed to think Addison’s most recent shots appeared similar to something members of the Kardashian family would share.

-“the new kardashian,” a fan wrote.
+“The new kardashian,” a fan wrote.

 The comments came shortly after Addison was featured on Khloe Kardashian’s Instagram, as previously reported by The Inquisitr.
 The two soaked up the sun as they displayed their toned physiques in skimpy bathing suits.

-Addison’s post accumulated more than 200,000 likes shortly after it went live, including support from fellow TikToker Madison Lewis, as well as actress Millie Bobby Brown.
+Addison’s post accumulated more than 200,000 likes shortly after it went live, including support from fellow TikToker Madison Lewis as well as actress Millie Bobby Brown.